mccombs/vtech2/content/blog/terraform-module-as-function.md

 }
 ```

-Combined with the built-in `merge()` function, `for_each_slice` lets us to
+Combined with the built-in `merge()` function, `for_each_slice` lets us build
-build maps of parameters containing validated keys, throwing errors in case of
+maps of parameters containing validated keys, throwing errors in case of
 violation.
 We use this approach to feed complex configurations to modules that
-create resources, without needing the awkward use of individual module
+create resources, without the awkward use of individual module parameters.
+The
-parameters.
-The separation of configuration construction and resource creation
+separation of configuration construction and resource creation promotes reuse
-promotes reuse of both functions and resource-creating modules.
+of both function modules and resource-creating modules across our cloud
+infrastructure.

 How do you use Terraform modules?